betterscientificsoftware/bssw.io/Articles/Blog/TheGreatMigration.md

 is trivial.
 A Google search of
 [*migrate from subversion to git*](https://www.google.com/search?q=migrate+from+subversion+to+git&oq=migrate+from+subversion+to+git&aqs=chrome..69i57j0l5.2131j0j8&sourceid=chrome&ie=UTF-8) reveals many options.
-However, there are no tools for migrating many branches, tags and releases of a large project with a long development history while also culling and/or LFS'ing unwieldly binary content (described above) such that the resulting GitHub repo captures all history and looks, more or less, as if all the development had originally occurred on GitHub.
+However, there are no tools for migrating many branches, tags and releases of a large project with a long development history while also culling and/or LFS'ing unwieldy binary content (described above) such that the resulting GitHub repo captures all history and looks, more or less, as if all the development had originally occurred on GitHub.
 We developed and tested custom Python scripts to basically *replay* all the changes from the old Subversion repo into the new GitHub repo.
 The process takes hours.